 TK Reite Notebooks Toolkit

-It has been co-designed with Reite villagers in Papua New Guinea by Giles Lane and James Leach, with support from The Christensen Fund.
-The Toolkit is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+The toolkit was co-designed with Reite villagers in Papua New Guinea, with support from The Christensen Fund.

 |What you need: